 Fall is quickly turning into winter, and Minnesota’s gnarly below-zero temperatures can do a number on your home’s infrastructure, not to mention any concrete you’ve recently (or not so recently) poured.

-Creative Concrete, a residential concrete contractor, explains below how to prepare your concrete garage, concrete driveway, and pool deck concrete for Minnesota’s harshest season, as well as what happens if you don’t.
+Learn how to prepare your concrete garage, concrete driveway, and pool deck concrete for Minnesota’s harshest season – and what happens if you don’t.